cameronfabbri/Robotalk/README.md

 ## General Usage

+This section describes how to use smartTalk simply on its own.
 The first thing to be done is to train the classifier.
 This can be done by running `python setup.py`

 `setup.py` uses `config.py` for the original training data, so edit it to fit your needs.
 The classifier is saved to a file by pickling it.
 You have the ability to re-train the classifier, or simply save another one.
-You can choose which classifier to use in `config.py.`
+You can choose which classifier to use in `config.py.` `config.py` also contains the confidence threshold.
+The confidence threshold is what the classifier will use to determine if it should prompt the user or not.
+If a command's probability does not pass this threshold, then the user will be prompted for further information.

+After a classifier has been trained, run `python server.py` in one terminal, and `python connect.py` in another.
+The server will print out information such as the confidence probability, and the client will show the response.

 #### Built in commands
 There are a few built in commands available.
 You can of course write your own as well.